-Did you know that Gelotology is a special research area that is dealing with the phenomena of laughter and its effects?
-Humor is more important to one’s recovery than people might realize.
-When you laugh heartily, many healing chemicals are released
+Did you know that Gelotology is a special research area that is dealing with the benefits of laughter and its effects?
+Humor and laughter is more important to one’s recovery than people might realize.
+When you laugh heartily, many healing chemicals are released.

-More and more hospitals are using humor therapy successfully to speed up the recovery of their patients.
-Specially educated clowns bring laughter and joy to the hospital to ease tensions and offer relief.
+More and more hospitals are using laughter therapy successfully to boost the immune system and speed up the recovery of their patients.
+Specially educated clowns bring laughter and joy to the hospital to release endorphins, ease tensions and offer relief.
 A pioneer in this kind of creative health care was the American doctor Patch Adams.

 Do you know how often you laugh per day?
 Just take a guess!

 Many numbers are thrown around.
-I’ve heard that an adult in the US laughs four times a day, whereas an average four-year old laughs 300 times a day.
+I’ve heard that an adult in the US laughs four times a day, whereas average four-year-old laughs 300 times a day.
 No matter if those numbers are correct or not, the point is that a child’s laugh quota is much higher than that of adults.